- Do I have to pay a membership fee to compete in GTA AM Tour events?

 Any player who does not show for his or her tee time at a scheduled event will be subject to a minimum charge of $100.
 However, if the host course does not provide a refund, the player will be charged the full price of the event fee.

 If The Tour is unable to process a players’ credit card the player will be charged a minimum $25 processing fee.
-Please ensure The Tour has your current credit card information.
+Please log into your Tour account and ensure The Tour has your current credit card information.

 4. How do I update my credit card?